kb-dk/ds-license/docs/DsLicenseApi.md

 <a name="getUserLicenseQuery"></a>
 # **getUserLicenseQuery**
-> String getUserLicenseQuery(getUserQueryInputDto)
+> GetUsersFilterQueryOutputDto getUserLicenseQuery(getUserQueryInputDto)

 Shows the filter query for Solr generated from the user attributes.
-This query is used to filter IDs
+PresentationType are defined in configuration.
+Example: Search

 ### Example
 ```java